ForeverACharles/Android-PhotoGallery/README.md

-# README #
+# Android Photo Gallery App

-Photo App created by Charles Li & Max Sun
+Photo App created by Charles Li & Max Sun.
+Original Repo hosted on [BitBucket](https://cl1217@bitbucket.org/cl1217/android-55.git) and pushed to GitHub on 5/10/22

+Build in Android Studio and written in Java.

 |     In-action      | Features                        |
 ---------------------|----------------------------------|